MrRobinOfficial/Guide-UnrealEngine/README.md

 #define PI 3.14
 #define PI_MULTIPLY(x) 3.14 * x
 ```

+Here is a list of common macros in Unreal Engine:

 * `GENERATED_BODY()` - Boilerplate code required by the engine.
 * `TEXT()` - Convert a string literal to a platform independent string literal.
 Without this macro, you are using ANSI encoding (which can cause issue on other machines).